 - Marital status

 - Disabled veteran

 Title VI compliance is a condition of receipt of federal funds.
-Assurance of compliance falls under the authority of the Board of County Councilors pursuant to its budgetary authority and responsibility.
+Assurance of compliance falls under the authority of the County Council pursuant to its budgetary authority and responsibility.
 The county manager and Title VI coordinator are authorized to ensure compliance with provisions of the requirements of 23 Code of Federal Regulation (CFR) 200 and 49 CFR 21.

 Clark County assures that no person shall on the grounds of race, color, national origin or sex as provided by Title VI of the Civil Rights Act of 1964 and Civil Rights Restoration Act of 1987 (P.L.
 100.259) be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any county-sponsored transportation program or activity.
 Clark County further assures every effort will be made to ensure nondiscrimination in all its programs and activities, whether or not the programs and activities are federally funded.

 In the event Clark County distributes federal aid dollars to another entity, Clark County will include Title VI language in all written agreements and monitor for compliance.